-One hundred percent of the funding for institutional employment comes from the employing department's operating budget.
-The individual hired must be a current student at Fort Lewis College.
-There is no requirement that the student demonstrate need through the FAFSA, as there is for work-study jobs.
-The student must be paid no less than minimum wage and no more than *$11.00 per hour according to the provisions of the Student Employment Pay Plan located in the Student Employment Handbook.
+The student must be paid no less than minimum wage and no more than the maximum amount as outlined in the Pay Plan provisions located below in the Student Employment Handbook.
 The student must verify their identity and eligibility to work prior to employment.

 Students obtain their Employment Contract also known as a CARF (Contract Authorization Request Form) from their supervisor.
 The supervisor and the student complete and sign the CARF.
 The completed, signed CARF is returned to The Office of Human Resources when the student is hired and before the student begins working.

 No student will be allowed to begin work until The Office of Human Resources has received a completed and signed CARF.

 Students who are awarded work-study may obtain their contracts from the Office of Financial Aid after they have completed their employment paperwork with The Office of Human Resources.
 Students' work-study awards will be rescinded if they fail to obtain their contract before census date in September.